Krimewatch – Self-Titled

 The long-awaited KRIMEWATCH LP is finally here

-New York City’s KRIMEWATCH are part of the new wave of excellent young bands taking the punk scene by the storm.
-If, somehow, this is your first encounter with the band and their notorious logo, I recommend you to pay close attention to this one.
+New York City’s KRIMEWATCH are part of the new wave of excellent young bands taking the punk scene by storm.
+If this is somehow your first encounter with the band and their notorious logo, I recommend you pay close attention to this one.

-To find an outstanding DIY punk-rock band in a sea of d-beat, crust and metal is like searching for a needle in the haystack.
-Because of this, NYC’s Krimewatch has gained a well-deserved attention over the last couple of years, and I’m really excited that they’ve finally managed to release a proper, even though just a twelve-minutes long, album.
-The LP includes all the thrills from both previous releases.
-Present here are the instant favorites “Machismo” and “New York Nightmare” from their promo flexi on Boss Tuneage, while “小便 たれ.” and “Coward” were all rage and fury on their highly acclaimed demo.
-In addition to the new kick given to these four songs, there are also five brand-new bangers that follow the same path; short, catchy and distorted punk-rock with shouted female vocals and driving beats that have a knack on Japanese punk and the pinnacles of New York Hardcore sound.
+Finding an outstanding DIY punk rock band in a sea of d-beat, crust and metal is like looking for a needle in a haystack.
+That’s why NYC’s Krimewatch have been getting some well-deserved attention over the past few years, and I’m really excited that they’ve finally managed to release a proper, if only twelve-minute, album.
+The LP contains all the hits from their two previous releases.
+Here are instant favorites “Machismo” and “New York Nightmare” from their promo flexi on Boss Tuneage, while “小便 たれ.” and “Coward” were all rage and fury on their highly acclaimed demo.
+In addition to the new kick given to these four songs, there are also five brand new bangers that follow the same path; short, catchy and distorted punk rock with screamed female vocals and driving beats that have a knack for Japanese punk and the pinnacles of New York hardcore sound.